chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/fiend/shadow-demon.md

 aliases: ["Shadow Demon"]
 ---
 # Shadow Demon
 *Source: Monster Manual p.
-64, Journeys through the Radiant Citadel*
+64, Mythic Odysseys of Theros, Journeys through the Radiant Citadel*

 When a demon's body is destroyed but the fiend is prevented from reforming in the Abyss, its essence sometimes takes on a vague physical form.
 These shadow demons exist outside the normal abyssal hierarchy, since their creation results most often from mortal magic, not from transformation or promotion.